openclimatefix/airflow-dags/README.md

 - Add new API checks for UK GSP and National
 - Update blend service from `1.1.3` to `1.1.4` - improved logging
-- UK PVnet app updated to `2.5.18` -> `2.5.21` - Dont regrid ECMWF for DA model and Get ready for new GSPs
+- UK PVnet app updated to `2.5.18` -> `2.5.21` - Dont regrid ECMWF for DA model and get ready for new GSPs
 - New NL Forecasts
-- Metrics upgrade from `1.2.23` to `1.3.0`, major speed up for ME
+- Metrics upgrade from `1.2.23` to `1.3.0`, major speed upgrade for ME

 ### 1.4.0